Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 A Code Page (also referred to as Character Set or Encoding) is a table of values where each character has been assigned a numerical representation.
-A code page enables a computer to identify characters and display text correctly.
+A code page lets a computer identify characters and display text correctly.

-Alteryx supports many code pages that can be selected when inputting and outputting data files via the Input Data tool and Output Data tool, or when converting data types using the Blob Convert tool.
+Alteryx supports many code pages that you can select when you input and output data files via the Input Data tool and Output Data tool.
 Additionally, the

 UTF-8 is the most portable and compact way to store any character and is used most often.
 Both UTF-8 and UTF-16 are variable-width encoding, but UTF-8 is compatible with ASCII and the files tend to be smaller than with UTF-16.

-For more information on code pages, see the MSDN Library.
+For more information on code pages, visit the MSDN Library.

 To support the same functionality on Linux, Alteryx employs the ICU library.
 We use the same IDs that are on Windows, converting them to string ICU converters.
 ICU does not support the whole list of Windows encodings or there can be differences when converting the data from one code page to another.

 Code Page Identifiers

 These code page identifiers are supported with the